 I visited my little brother last week in South Carolina.
 I used to refer to him as my younger brother, but now I can refer to him as my little brother and no one will laugh.
 You see my brother is a little over six feet tall and two years ago he weighed almost 400 pounds.

 Every other time Ed has picked me up at the airport it has been in his 1998 GMC truck that gets about 14 miles to the gallon.
 This time he drove up in a red 2006 Dodge Stratus that he says gets about 30 miles to the gallon.

-In cars we know it as power-to-weight ratio.
+In cars, we know it as the power-to-weight ratio.
 Hyundai engineers were ecstatic that they were able to take sixty pounds out of their Elantra and get 4 more miles per gallon.